 Driver #8: Pollution

 Sustainable Build UK reports that “The construction industry is a major source of pollution, responsible for around 4% of particulate emissions, more water pollution incidents than any other industry, and thousands of noise complaints every year.”
 Factory-based constructuring can dramatically reduce the amount and duration of traditional work practices on a jobsite (such as the use of nail guns, jack hammers, power tools and diamond saws) that cause on-site pollution.

 The short answer is no. Constructuring is not just another name for pre-fabrication.
 Here’s why.

 Recently, there has been a flood of stories, articles, infographics and editorial published about the importance of pre-fabrication and the increasing use of modular construction.
 However, it is important to understand that all of this “hot topic” media attention only focuses on the most visible parts of the constructuring revolution.

 Constructuring is better defined as an end-to-end solution.
 It involves sourcing raw materials, supply chain logistics, providing factory conditions, industrial design, creating integrated assemblies, pre-fabrication, quality control, inventory management, transportation, erection, commissioning and post occupancy analysis.
 It also involves data capture at every step to ensure process optimization and to provide feedback for continuous improvement.

-Importantly, Constructuring can leverage and benefit from a myriad of technologies that can be applied to every part of this end-to-end system.
+Importantly, constructuring can leverage and benefit from myriad technologies that can be applied to every part of this end-to-end system.
 Equally, there is enormous scope for innovation.